Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 wherein the collision occurred or, if the collision occurred in unincorporated territory, the local

-vehicle and is involved in an accident resulting in damage to any property, attended or unattended,
+runaway vehicle and is involved in an accident resulting in damage to any property, attended or

-shall comply with the requirements of this section relating to notification and reporting and shall, upon
+unattended, shall comply with the requirements of this section relating to notification and reporting and

-conviction thereof, be liable to the penalties of this section for failure to comply with the requirements.
+shall, upon conviction thereof, be liable to the penalties of this section for failure to comply with the

 (c) Any person failing to comply with all the requirements of this section is guilty of a misdemeanor